Espantalho2017/Flatiron-Phase-1-Project/notes.md

     - Note that there are Value fields that are calculated versus installed

 - # To Do 7/23
-- [] Submit Blog from Medium.com for grade
+- [] Submit your Blog from Medium.com for grade
 - [] Submit Zoom video of Flatiron Phase-1 Project to YouTube for Project grade
 - [] Display cards in structured list or table format
     - [] Start with "Table Header" for the 5 objects